RaisingAwesome/Ghost-Catcher-Cam/README.md

 Redirecting Command Line Output:

       When using os.system in Python, you typically want to hide all console messages by sending them to null.

-Do so with the following:
+      You can do so with the following at the end of the command line string:

       &>/dev/null